-- Three First Names: Tyler Robert Joseph.
+- Two First Names: Tyler has three in his full name, Tyler Robert Joseph.

 - Walking Shirtless Scene: Tyler and especially Josh are prone to going shirtless in live shows.

-- What Happened to the Mouse?: From the famous "Happy Wheels" video; Josh one time had this job on a cruise ship,note
+- What Happened to the Mouse?: From the famous "Happy Wheels" video; Josh one time had this job on a cruise ship.note

 - Word Salad Lyrics: "Kitchen Sink" is in some ways about this trope.
 Tyler refuses to explain what he was referring to when singing about his kitchen sink.
 Since the song is about how there are some perspectives and ideas unique to every individual, explaining his views on "kitchen sinks" would take away from its power as a metaphor.